-- Prior service as a member of Tier 1 or 2 provided contributions were previously withdrawn for such service. - Certain prior service as a Paramedic or Civilian Ambulance Employee if you were a member in the Los Angeles City Employees' Retirement System before you joined Tier 3 and you did not transfer the years of service when first eligible. - Time when you received temporary disability under state Workers' Compensation laws (State Rate). - Nonservice-Connected Disability Pension time spent on this type of pension can be purchased after returning to active duty, subject to certain restrictions. - Military Time see Public Service Purchase (PSP) section. - Other Government Time federal, state, local or postal service see PSP provisions. - Recruit training time members spent in the Fire Department Drill Tower or Police Academy. - You may request an estimate for the cost to purchase your service credit through MyLAFPP at www.lafpp.com.
+- Prior service as a member of Tier 2 or 3 provided contributions were previously withdrawn for such service. - Certain prior service as a Paramedic or Civilian Ambulance Employee in the Los Angeles City Employees' Retirement System who became members of Tier 3 or Tier 4 if you did not transfer the years of service when first eligible. - Time when you received temporary disability under state Workers' Compensation laws (State Rate). - Nonservice-Connected Disability Pension- time spent on this type of pension can be purchased after returning to active duty, subject to certain restrictions. - Military Time see Public Service Purchase (PSP) Section. - Other Government Time federal, state, local or postal service see PSP provisions. - Recruit training time time members spent in the Fire Department Drill Tower or Police Academy (includes Port Police). - ➤ You may request an estimate for the cost to purchase your service credit through MyLAFPP at www.lafpp.com.
 This estimate will include two amounts: the contributions you would have made to the pension plan for all pay periods during your recruit training time and the interest that would have accrued on those contributions.